shakirshabbir/D365FinOps/Database movement/Tier 2 to Tier 1/README.md

   note right of s2
     This is a one time step only
   end note
+  %%c1: Prepare the imported database
   s4: Update the imported database
+  s5: Reprovision admin user
+  note right of s5
+    This may not be required if
+     environment adminstrators
+       on both environments
+            are same
+  end note
+  s6: Swap the database
+  s7: Synchronize the database

   state fork_state <<fork>>
     [*] --> fork_state : Take a backup of AxDB database on the target environment